RedCrested/ImagesInMessage-for-OpenSource-SocialNetwork/README.md

 ## Changes

 - Version 1.1
     - Fix cache issue #2.
-Tested in both scenarios (cache on and off)
+Tested in both scenarios (cache on and off).
     - Fixed issue #1, after suggestion of @lianglee.
 However images sent using version 1.0 of component wont appear anymore.
 It's necessarily an issue to fix?
     - Fixed issue #3 (Notification shows [image=ME95bis5L0pxaC9ncUozVGo1M... instead a friendly message)
 - Version 1.0
     - First release, with few tests.
 Use in production by your own risk.